iamibadd/forsit-ecommerce-apis/README.md

 - Create a .env file in the project root and update the configuration:

-Run the following command to populate the database with initial data:

 ```bash
 DB_HOST = localhost
 DB_USER = root